MagpantayAT/CS232/README.md

           ]
         })

-# Setting up Mongos and enabling Shard
+# E. Setting up Mongos and enabling Shard
 1. By this time, we already have running nine MongoDB instances in our machine with this we must have at least nine cmd running.
 Open another cmd then go to the bin folder of the MongoDB.
 By default, MongoDB bin folder can be located on C:\Program Files\MongoDB\Server\3.4\bin

 2. To settup the routing service of MongoDB issue the command below.
 This will allow us to use our configReplSet Replica Set as our Config Server that will hold our two Replica Set Shards rs0 and rs1: